cis1912/website/content/lectures/lec01.md

 Note that for each HTTP request up to version 1.1, a new TCP connection is established to transport the information.
 There is some overhead to creating an TCP connection, so this is something that newer transport protocols like [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) and [QUIC](https://en.wikipedia.org/wiki/QUIC) have attempted to improve upon.

 Another solution is websockets which are built on top of HTTP to establish a persistent and bidirectional connection between two computers.
-This is great for use cases where small amount of information have to be sent often, like a chat server.
+This is great for use cases where small amounts of information have to be sent often, like a chat server.

 ## Components of HTTP Responses